December 2, 2019

 It is about understanding different aspects of diversity, the background behind them and creating a conducive and cohesive environment for exploration and inclusivity.

 As a whole, it is about valuing and embracing the differences between people, and celebrating heterogeneity.
 Creating a workplace environment of diversity and culture provides rich levels of positivity.

 Although diversity exists along different dimensions, you cannot simply categorize people into fixed dimensions.
 Each individual brings with them a rich, diverse set of perspectives, cultural experiences and values.

 The terms ‘diversity’ and ‘inclusion’ are often used interchangeably.
-But if you want to get the most out of each of them, you need to know the differences between them.
-Whereas diversity is focused on what makes people different, inclusion looks more at creating an environment where diversity can thrive.
+But if you want to get the most out of each of them, you need to know the differences between the two.
+Whereas diversity is focused on what makes people different, inclusion looks at creating an environment where diversity can thrive.

 The diversity journal classifies inclusion as:

-You should be consciously aware of why diversity and inclusion are important at the interpersonal level already, but we will cover it briefly and also show you why diversity and inclusion are important in the workplace.
+You should be consciously aware of why diversity and inclusion is important at the interpersonal level already, but it can be more difficult to apply this to why diversity and inclusion are important in the workplace.

 Companies with diverse and inclusive workforces are more likely to generate a wider range of ideas and perspectives.